 The Board is committed to an improvement in its governance approach and aims to enhance and develop compliance with best practice as appropriate for the size of the Company.

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.

 The Group communicates with shareholders through the Annual Report and Accounts, Interim Accounts, the AGM and one-to-one meetings with certain existing or potential new shareholders.
 A report from the Remuneration Committee is set out within the Annual Report and Accounts which can be viewed at Annual Reports.

-The results of the voting at the AGM held on 21 May 2019 can be seen on the Company’s website at AGM Voting Results.
-All the resolutions proposed at the last AGM passed with the exception of resolution 4, which was withdrawn.
+The results of the voting at the AGM held on 15 June 2021 can be seen on the Company’s website at AGM Voting Results.
+All the resolutions proposed at the last AGM passed.

 The Company’s website includes historic annual accounts and AGM notices for the last five years – see Annual Reports.

 In formally adopting the Code as its governance framework, the Board has reviewed all aspects of compliance and has acted to improve disclosures on its website.